semazurek/Power-Switcher-Windows-Batch/README.md

 # Power Plan Switcher

-Simple Batch Script designed to make it easier to change the power plan on laptops, from power scheme from high/power-saving and balanced with one click if necessary.
+Simple Batch Script designed to make it easier to change the power plan on laptops power scheme from high/power-saving and balanced with one click if necessary.
 Can be used on PC as well.

 ## Purpose of This